roheen781/North-by-Northeast-Journeys-main/content/english/multiactivity/Western Arunachal Multiactivity.md

 ### Active & Interactive in the High Himalayas

-This multi-activity tour is situated in Western Arunachal Pradesh, in the states Buddhist belt.
+This multi-activity tour is situated in Western Arunachal Pradesh, in the state's Buddhist belt.
 This region is home to the Monpa, Sherdukpen and to an extent also the Brokpa people.
 This is an above oderate activity holiday in difficulty level, hence one needs to have a fair level of fitness.

 This tour includes some of the important aspects of this region such as the River Dolphins of the Brahmaputra, the Tawang Monastry, Bum la pass and the orchidarium at Tipi among others.
 Getting to interact and look first hand into their way of life.